agatha2/Whacky-Weapons/README.md

 Like an ordinary Laser (L) flag, except beams only exist *after* the first bounce.
 That is, you *cannot* shoot a tank directly, but you *can* hit them via ricos.
 The aim of this flag is to teach people how to use the ordinary L flag *correctly*: that is, by utilizing and generally being aware of the ricos, instead of spraying coherent light straight ahead and hoping it hits something immediately.

 Disappointingly, again, implementation is currently impossible because the plugin system has no facilities to compute intersections with the world.

+### Snowball Inhibitor (SI) (NOT IMPLEMENTED)

+Shot prevents an opponent from firing (variant: and moving) by "freezing" them, allowing allies to attack.

 ### Sidewinder Missiles (SM) (PARTIALLY IMPLEMENTED)